 environment for insects.
 These are two really good reasons to keep your basement or crawlspace dry, and one of the most popular ways to

-accomplish this and maintain a dry basement is with the Santa Fe Classic Dehumidifier.
-Designed specifically for basements, let's breakdown
+accomplish this and maintain a drier home, free of mold is with the Santa Fe Classic Dehumidifier, designed specifically for basements.

 What I like about the Santa Fe Classic